riezahughes/MedievilAp-Poptracker/README.md

 - Put the zip file into the "packs" folder of poptracker
 - run poptracker and load the pack
 - click the "ap" icon and connect to your AP game!
+- click the settings icon next to AP icon and set your chosen options.

 # Notes